ghoomfrog/silili/vocabulary.md

 - *kan* is pointing to the temple of the head.
 - *tinki* is repeatedly tapping the temple of the head.
 - *waw* is a backward fist, not near the head or chest.
+- *wim* is a sideways semi-closed hand near the ear.
 - *paw* is an OK hand near the ear.
 - *swim* is a vertical sideways flat hand near the face.
 - *lam* is pointing up near the side of the head and doing a twirling gesture.